gabrielmcg/vp-netlify-test/config-core/k8s-config.md

 ## Kubernetes Persistent Volume configuration

-Variables related to the configuration of Kubernetes Persistent Volumes are shown in [\#k8s-persistent-volume-config-table-conref](#k8s-persistent-volume-config-table-conref).
+Variables related to the configuration of Kubernetes Persistent Volumes are shown in the following table.

 |Variable|File|Description|
 |:-------|:---|:----------|